rthisted/datasharing/README.md

 If you did any manipulation of the data at all it is not the raw form of the data.
 Reporting manipulated data as raw data is a very common way to slow down the analysis process, since the analyst will often have to do a forensic study of your data to figure out why the raw data looks weird.

+When you are creating your own raw data set by compiling or merging information from one or more sources (often not computer readable), it is wise to make the data set you create as "tidy" as possible.
+A raw data set that is also tidy is the best gift to your statistical collaborator.

 ### The tidy data set